Company

 First round of concept testing

-From the desk research and competitive audit it was clear that splitting up the current camera product page design into two separate pages (“Shop” and “Learn”) was an option worth exploring.
+Desk research and the competitive audit revealed that separating the current camera product page into two distinct pages—“Shop” and “Learn”—was a promising direction worth pursuing.

 Separate full pages